dianixn/ICC_2023/README.md

 # ICC_2023
 Code for Achieving Robust Generalization for Wireless Channel Estimation Neural Networks by Designed Training Data

 I will try to sort out the code after the conference and upload that ASAP.
-May be July.
+Maybe July.